shirjeelafzal/RAGBot/README.md

-Here's a sample README for your RAG-based chatbot app:

----

 # RAGBot: A Retrieval-Augmented Generation (RAG) Chatbot

 RAGBot is an intelligent chatbot powered by Retrieval-Augmented Generation (RAG) that uses contextual information to answer user queries accurately and concisely.
 By integrating a custom retriever with a language model, RAGBot provides precise responses by searching relevant stored documents when available, or generating a concise answer otherwise.